PatrickKyei/exception/_posts/2022-10-10-how-to-level-up-in-life.md

 ## Exercise

-It is a shame for a man to grow old without seeing the beauty and strength which his body is capable of, said Socrates.
-Other than just strength and beauty, there’s also a lot of benefits for exercising, such as stress relief, increase in serotonin, testosterone, etc.
+> It is a shame for a man to grow old without seeing the beauty and strength which his body is capable of, said Socrates.

+Other than just strength and beauty, there’s also a lot of benefits for exercising, such as **stress relief**, **increase in serotonin**, **testosterone**, etc.

 ## Take responsibility, at least for your own failures and mistakes